cashubtc/nuts/XX.md

 `optional`
 `depends on: NUT-07`
-`uses: NUT-04, NUT-05`
+`uses: NUT-02, NUT-04, NUT-05, NUT-06, NUT-09, NUT-13`

 ---

 This NUT defines compact filters over the mint's state changes that the mint publishes for everyone, and that wallets match locally.
 Following ecash today means naming it: both `POST /v1/checkstate` ([NUT-07][07]) and a [NUT-17][17] subscription carry the exact identifiers a wallet is asking about.
 A filter carries none, so a wallet learns when its ecash has been spent, or when its quote has been paid, without telling the mint which.
-The same filters let it finish a seed restore without disclosing what it recovered.
+The same filters let it finish a seed restore without disclosing most of what it recovered.

 Testing an object against a filter returns one of two answers: no, or maybe.
-The encoding has no false negatives, so anything the mint put in a filter always matches it, and an object that does not match is not in that filter at all.
-A match is the weaker answer: it is almost always real, but about one test in 268 million is spurious at the recommended parameter, so a wallet confirms a match through [NUT-07][07] before acting.
-A wallet following its ecash therefore gets a negative answer almost every time, and makes an identifying request only when something has probably happened.
+There are no false negatives, so anything the mint inserted into a filter always matches it, and an object that does not match is not in that filter.
+A match is the weaker answer: a fraction of matches are spurious, at a probability that follows the fraction of bits the bitmap has set, so a wallet confirms a match through [NUT-07][07] before acting.
+A wallet following its ecash gets a negative answer almost every time, and makes an identifying request only when something has probably happened.

-Neither side does work that scales with the other.
-The mint builds one filter per epoch, once, and serves the same bytes to every wallet from a cache.
-The wallet fetches those bytes and tests as many of its own objects against them as it likes, offline.
+The per-operation work is bounded.
+One insertion into one block is two SHA-256 compressions and at most 16 bit writes.
+Testing one candidate against one block is at most 16 bit reads, and fewer in practice because the test stops at the first clear bit.
+A candidate's hashing happens once and is reused for every block and every width.
+Total wallet work still scales with the number of candidates, the states it follows, the sequences it follows and the blocks it tests.

+A sealed block never changes.
+The mint updates the block that is currently open, which is the only mutable thing it serves.
+Each kind of object has its own sequence of blocks, sized to the rate that kind runs at, so a quiet kind is not carried in a noisy one's bytes and a wallet downloads only the kinds it follows.

 ## Specifications

 ### Elements

-For every object whose observable state changes during an epoch, the mint inserts exactly one element into that epoch's filter:
+An element is the hash of a kind, an object identifier and a state:

 ```
 E = SHA256(DOMAIN_SEPARATOR || len32(kind) || kind || len32(id) || id || len32(state) || state)